Antonio Candreva

-Antonio Candreva ([anˈtɔːnjo kanˈdrɛːva]; born 28 February 1987) is an Italian professional footballer who plays as a right midfielder or right winger for Serie A club Salernitana, on loan from Sampdoria.
+Antonio Candreva ([anˈtɔːnjo kanˈdrɛːva]; born 28 February 1987) is an Italian former professional footballer who played as a right midfielder or right winger.

 Candreva began his professional club career with Ternana in 2004, where he remained until 2007.
 He later moved to Udinese, remaining until 2012, but was sent on loan to Livorno, Juventus, Parma, and Cesena during his time with the club.
 He subsequently transferred to Lazio, where he won the Coppa Italia in his first season with the team.
+He joined Inter Milan in 2016, and made over 150 appearances across four seasons at the club.

-He joined Inter Milan in 2016.
-At international level he has represented Italy at the 2008 Summer Olympics, at the 2013 FIFA Confederations Cup (winning a bronze medal in the tournament), at the 2014 FIFA World Cup, and at UEFA Euro 2016.
+At international level, Candreva represented Italy at the 2008 Summer Olympics, 2013 FIFA Confederations Cup (winning a bronze medal), 2014 FIFA World Cup, and UEFA Euro 2016.

 Early life

 Candreva was born on 28 February 1987 in Rome.
 Candreva is of part Arbëreshe descent as his grandfather, on his father's side, is from the Arbëreshë village of Falconara Albanese in Cosenza.